On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Approach

 \subsection{Ranking of Countries}

-As anomalies are judged according to the size of the residual error from the principal componenet analysis, this provides a convenient metric by which to rank countries according to the level of anomalous behaviour that they exhibit in a given time period.
+The size of the residual error from the principal componenet analysis provides a convenient metric by which to rank countries according to the level of anomalous behaviour that they exhibit in a given time period.
+We make use of the size of the median absolute deviation about the median to rank countries, as shown in Figure~\ref{fig:top-10}.

-Following the reasoning established in the previous section, we make use of the size of the median absolute deviation about the median as our metric to rank countries.
-The output of the ranking for the entire observed time period is shown in Figure \ref{top-10}, and similar outputs can usefully be produced for arbitrary dates and time periods.

-\subsection{Ethics}
+We now proceed to discuss the application of our technique, and the validation of the approach.

+In \S\ref{section:validation} we evaluate our approach against synthetically injected anomalies in the data to analyse the effectiveness of our detection methods as the magnitude and severity of the anomalies vary.
+We also compare our detection mechanism against the small number of verified reported blocking events against the Tor network.

+Finally, in \S\ref{section:examples} we conduct a series of analyses of the Tor metrics data to identify anomalous countries and specific periods of anomalous behaviour.

+\section{Ethics}

 Conducting research into network filtering presents a number of ethical issues~\cite{wright2011ethics}.
 The most significant of these is that approaches to investigating network filtering may require direct access to filtered networks.
 In practice this often involves the participation of in-country experts to conduct local network tests.